architv/architv.github.io/_posts/2015-10-20-viral-cli-app.md

 It was on Vietnam's hackernews too!
 <img src="http://i.imgur.com/DHs6FjI.png" alt="vietnam image" style="width:100%;height:auto;">

-The plan was not to create the next trending repo (even if it were, it would have been fine). it was to solve a problem that I myself was experiencing
+The plan was not to create the next trending repo (even if it were, it would have been fine). it was to solve a problem that I myself was experiencing.

 ## How?